cirosantilli/cirosantilli.github.io/x86-paging.md

 ### Page faults

-What if Process 1 tries to access an address inside a page that is no present?
+What if Process 1 tries to access `0x00003000`, which is not present?

 The hardware notifies the software via a Page Fault Exception.

-It is then usually up to the OS to register an exception handler to decide what has to be done.
+When an exception happens, the CPU jumps to an address that the OS had previously registered as the fault handler.
+This is usually done at boot time by the OS.

-It is possible that accessing a page that is not on the table is a programming error:
+This could happen for example due to a programming error:

-    int is[1];
+    int *is = malloc(1);
     is[2] = 1;

-but there may be cases in which it is acceptable, for example in Linux when:
+but there are cases where it is not a bug, for example in Linux when:

 -   the program wants to increase its stack.

-    It just tries to accesses a certain byte in a given possible range, and if the OS is happy it adds that page to the process address space.
+    It just tries to accesses a certain byte in a given possible range, and if the OS is happy it adds that page to the process address space, otherwise, it sends a signal to the process.

 -   the page was swapped to disk.